General and Efficient Steering of Diffusion Models: Experiments

+We evaluate \methodshort on four post-hoc steering settings used by TFG~\citep{ye2024tfg}: CIFAR-10 label guidance, ImageNet $256\times256$ label guidance, CelebA-HQ multi-attribute guidance, and fine-grained bird-species guidance using an ImageNet backbone.
+In each setting, the target condition is unseen or unavailable as a training-time condition for the diffusion model, so we compare against post-hoc guidance baselines.
+Our primary baseline is TFG, a recent gradient-based post-hoc guidance method; where available, we report both TFG-1 and TFG-4, corresponding to $N_{\text{recur}}=1$ and $N_{\text{recur}}=4$.
+Comparing with the training-free methods, our \methodshort uses target-vs-background examples to construct guidance signals offline and then samples without guidance-classifier evaluations or classifier-gradient backpropagation. \cref{tab:main_comparison} gives the cross-task summary; the following subsections report dataset-specific results, with qualitative grids and related diagnostics collected in \appref{app:additional_results}.

+Across the four main settings, \methodshort provides stronger target control than TFG-4.
+The gains are largest on CIFAR-10, ImageNet, and fine-grained species guidance, where target accuracy increases from 77.1\% to 96.6\%, from 59.8\% to 75.8\%, and from 2.2\% to 14.1\%, respectively, with improved FID in all three cases.
+Overall, using example data and lightweight offline preparation gives stronger target control than guidance from off-the-shelf classifier gradients while avoiding online gradient computation.

-\textbf{Diffusion Models.} For CIFAR-10, we use the improved DDPM U-Net~\citep{nichol2021improved}.
-For ImageNet, we use the unconditional ADM model~\citep{dhariwal2021diffusion}.
-For CelebA-HQ, we use a DDPM trained on CelebA-HQ.
-All our methods use DDIM~\citep{song2021ddim} sampling with $T=100$ steps and $\eta=0$ (deterministic).
-Model checkpoints are listed in \cref{app:implementation}.
+\textbf{Experimental protocol.} We use CIFAR-10~\citep{cifar10}, ImageNet~\citep{imagenet15russakovsky} classes 111, 222, 333, and 444 following~\citet{ye2024tfg}, CelebA-HQ~\citep{karras2018progressive}, and Birds-525 for fine-grained species guidance.
+For CIFAR-10, we use the improved DDPM U-Net~\citep{nichol2021improved}; for ImageNet and Birds-525, the unconditional ADM model~\citep{dhariwal2021diffusion}; and for CelebA-HQ, a DDPM trained on CelebA-HQ.
+All our main U-Net experiments use deterministic DDIM~\citep{song2021ddim} sampling with 100 steps.
+Implementation details, including checkpoints, activation blocks, guidance strengths, RFM fitting parameters, and per-dataset settings, are in \appref{app:implementation}.

-\textbf{Guidance and Evaluation Classifiers.} In most cases the data we use is already labeled, the only exception is CelebA-HQ where we use the classifier used for guidance in the baseline TFG~\citep{ye2024tfg} to label the data and we use their provided eval classifier for evaluating the generated images.
-In all cases, we use the evaluation classifiers provided by the authors of the baseline methods.
-This separation prevents inflated results.
-Full classifier details in \cref{app:implementation}.

-\textbf{Direction Discovery.} We collect U-Net activations at the last block of the encoder before the bottleneck at low noise levels (DDIM step 93 out of 100 DDIM steps for CIFAR-10; $\sigma \approx 1.0$ for ImageNet/CelebA).
-We train binary RFM classifiers using the $\ell_2$ kernel (bandwidth 100--200, regularization $10^{-3}$--$10^{-4}$, 5 iterations), extracting top AGOP eigenvectors as RFM directions.
-See \cref{app:implementation} for per-dataset details.

-\textbf{Baselines.} Our primary baseline is \textbf{TFG}~\citep{ye2024tfg}, a state-of-the-art training-free guidance method.
-We compare against TFG with their hyperparameter $N_{\text{recur}}=1$ (TFG-1) and $N_{\text{recur}}=4$ (TFG-4).
-TFG-4 is four times more expensive than TFG-1 and often achieves better performance.